 - 18 post-doctoral research members of the École

-- 24 grants offered to researchers for month-long stays at the École
+- 12 researchers in residence for month-long stays at the École

 Download the École française de Rome’s brochure (PDF format - french version)